 That’s not to say that these are insurmountable or should in any way put you off getting married in this fabulous place.
 But there will be hassles.
-To make things easier the team at Your Bali Wedding though we would put together our A to Z guide for getting married in Bali.
-These are gold and you should definitely read this before you decide on a wedding in Bali.
+To make things easier for the team at Your Bali Wedding though, we would put together our A to Z guide for getting married in Bali.
+These are gold, and you should read this before deciding on a wedding in Bali.

 B: Be aware that there are different laws in Indonesia when it comes to the legality of your marriage.
 If you’re an Australian make sure you speak to the consulate before you do anything.
 Indonesian laws and customs are far different to those back in Australia so you have to conduct your due diligence before making any concrete decisions.

 We want to add another tip for B and that is the budget.
 Bali weddings are cheaper than back in Australia but have a realistic budget.
 Don’t expect to have 50 guests at your wedding for $5000.
 This is crazy unless you want to do it yourself.
 And then your going to run into problems.
 Expect to pay $15 000 upwards for your Bali wedding depending on the number of guests and wedding venue.

 C: Chapel Weddings are very common in Bali especially those of the Catholic or Christian faith.
 There are a few beautiful churches in Kuta, Nusa Dua & Berawa / Canggu where you can get married.